vdclab/vdclab-wiki/UniProt.md

 - Good for gathering information on proteins, can customize columns to protein searches
 - Can use to find locus ID tags/gene IDs (an additional column)
 - Good for all domains of life
+- The "Add a publication" button can be used to update an entry

 ## Citation